skvarma/Transition501/StudyGuide.md

 ### Topic XXX - Using Developer Console to debug an app (especially checkpoints)

 * [Developer Console Basics](https://trailhead.salesforce.com/en/modules/developer_console)
+* Using Developer Console to debug an app (especially checkpoints)

 ### How to register certificates